pacas00/peter-hass-rhasspy-autoinstaller/README.md

 # peter-hass-rhasspy-autoinstaller
-An autoinstaller and set of scripts to make my life easier.
+An autoinstaller script and default configs to make my life easier.

 Primarilly built/tested for/on Raspbian.

+No support or warranty is given for use of this installer.

 ### Min Requirements